National Art Gallery in Ottawa : Things to Know

 3.5 The Group of Seven by Emily Carr

 It is one of the most iconic paintings inspired by the west coast landscape.
-It depicts the trees and the forest of british columbia and its coastal horizons.
+It depicts the trees, the forest of British Columbia, and its coastal horizons.
 The National Gallery holds one of her largest collections.

 3.6 Sunrise on the Saguenay by Lucius R.O’Brien